razie/razbase/web/README.markdown

      *  Copyright (c) Razvan Cojocaru, 2007+, Creative Commons Attribution 3.0 */

+Status: **not actively maintained**.

 A very simple and light, multi-threaded and **embedded http server** which can support any socket protocol.

 Socket, web, telnet etc servers: light, embedable, using annotations etc.

+The main server is in https://github.com/razie/razbase/tree/master/web/src/main/scala/com/razie/pub/http

+You will find sample there as well.

+Simple agent support, to join distributed agents is in https://github.com/razie/razbase/tree/master/web/src/main/scala/com/razie/pub/comms

+Full agent as well as asset management and more has moved to https://github.com/razie/razmutant